top of page

 Mayfe Ortega 2018.JPG

-Although singing, dancing and drawing are definitely not my strengths I do think I am patient, consistent and creative.
-I love languages and deciphering culture through their use and practice, but I'm by far more of a listener than a talker.
+Singing, dancing and drawing are definitely not my strengths but I am patient, consistent and creative.
+I love languages and deciphering culture through their use and practice, I'm by far more of a listener than a talker.

 Images behold power, therefore the use we make of them is one of my greatest concerns.
-This thought brings me to a feeling of deep responsibility for the images I create.
+Visual storytelling is a powerful medium that shapes the way people experience the world.
+This thought brings me a feeling of deep responsibility for the stories I create.

 Here are some facts

-I was born in Quito, Ecuador.
-I´m fluent in Spanish, French and English.
-My German is Austrian and it is quite rusty nowadays.
-For the past 10 years I´ve been the inboud coordinator for Portland State University´s Speech Language Pathologists summer program.
-I studied Film and now hold a master´s degree in visual anthropology.
-I started out in 2002 as an Assistant director in the Ecuadorian film and advertising industry.
-I later became an advertising director.
-In 2008 I developed a cultural project of my own with indigenous communities throughout Ecuador.
-I also created Ecuador´s first Deaf film festival.
-This eventually led me back to film in it´s documentary format.
-I was later on very lucky to be assigned a couple of educational tv series for children.
-They all aired on national television.
-During the pandemic I worked on an interactive web documentary on the arts and crafts of elderly people in the heart of Quito´s historic district.
-I recently finished a tv series on the uses of public space and road safety for young adults.
-I occasionally edit videos for Proteknon and The Alliance for Child Protection in Humanitarian Action.
+I was born in Quito, Ecuador and I am fluent in Spanish, French, and English.
+My German, which is Austrian, is quite rusty nowadays.
+For the past 10 years, I have been the inbound coordinator for Portland State University's Speech-Language Pathologists summer program.
+I studied film and now hold a Master's degree in visual anthropology.
+I began my career in 2002 as an assistant director in the Ecuadorian film and advertising industry and later became an advertising director.
+This experience asked of me to change paths and in 2008 I shifted my focus and developed a cultural project with indigenous communities throughout Ecuador.
+Later on, I created Ecuador's first Deaf film festival.
+This brought me back to film in its documentary format.
+I was fortunate enough to be assigned a couple of educational TV series for children, which aired on national television.
+During the pandemic, I worked on an interactive web documentary about the arts and crafts of elderly people in the heart of Quito's historic district.
+Recently, I completed a TV series on the uses of public space and road safety for young adults.
+I occasionally edit videos for Proteknon and The Alliance for Child Protection in Humanitarian Action

-A brief description with links to various projects
+A chronological description of my work with links to various projects

 The last of my audiovisual projects (2022-23) is a youth series on road safety and the uses of public space.
 It was filmed in Santo Domingo de los Tsa'chilas and is called Juégate la calle.
-It is being broadcasted on a local channel, Zaracay TV and can be seen on Social Media like Facebook, Instagra, tiktok and youtube.
+It is being broadcasted on a local channel, Zaracay TV, and can be seen on Social Media like Facebook, Instagram, tiktok and youtube.

 I created and ran Así Dicen Mis Abuelos.
 It is a project that collects, shares and disseminates the ancestral knowledge and oral tradition of Ecuador.
 The first and most important step of this project is the field work that through art aims to link the community in a process that works the memory, revitalizes the language and promotes intergenerational relationships.
 From this I edited a series of books and generated films in collaboration with the communities.
 In 2012 this project received an honorable mention for best children's publication from the Alas-BID program.
 The materials were returned to the communities through an intercultural festival.
 ADMA works hand in hand with Oralidad Modernidad, which seeks to document and revitalize the languages of Ecuador.